 MOD RCC/73A1/17

-RESOLUTION 137 (Rev. GuadalajarA, 2010)
+RESOLUTION 137 (Rev. busan, 2014)

 Next-generation network deployment in developing countries1

-The Plenipotentiary Conference of the International Telecommunication Union (Guadalajara, 2010),
+The Plenipotentiary Conference of the International Telecommunication Union (Busan, 2014),

 recalling

-Resolution 137 (Antalya, 2006) of the Plenipotentiary Conference,
+Resolution 137 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference,

 considering

 a) that, as stated in § 22 of the Geneva Declaration of Principles adopted by the World Summit on the Information Society (WSIS), a well-developed information and communication network infrastructure and applications, adapted to regional, national and local conditions, easily accessible and affordable, and making greater use of broadband and other innovative technologies, where possible, can accelerate the social and economic progress of countries, and the well-being of all individuals, communities and peoples, and that this is covered by Action Line C2, expanded to include Action Line C6;